 HPV is common in the general population.
 Approximately 79 million Americans are infected with HPV.
 The majority of those infected are in their late teens and early twenties.

 HPV is the most common STI.
 There are over 100 strains of HPV.
 Most are harmless and will go away without any medical intervention.
-Unfortunately, there are over 40 strains that can cause serious sexual side effects.
+But unfortunately, there are over 40 strains that can cause serious sexual side effects.

 Other strains do not cause cancer.
-Instead, they can highly contagious genital and anal warts.
+Instead, they can become highly contagious genital and anal warts.

 How is HPV Spread?

-The transfer takes place when an uninfected person’s skin or mucous membrane (ex mouth, vagina) gets touched by or exposed to an infected person’s skin or mucous membrane.
+The transfer takes place when an uninfected person’s skin or mucous membrane (mouth, vagina) gets touched by or exposed to an infected person’s skin or mucous membrane.

 You can be infected even if your partner is not showing any symptoms.
 In some cases, it can take months or even years for any genital warts to appear.